HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     ![Install DXClient tool](../../../images/Install_DXClient_Command.png)

-6. Run the following command to link your application to the local npm module in your machine.
+6. (Optional) Run the following command to link your application to the local npm module in your machine.
 Refer to the following Notes section before you proceed.

     For Linux and Apple MacOS platforms: